 Charlotte and Thomas Pitt Books in Order

-Below is the complete list of Anne Perry’s Charlotte and Thomas Pitt books in publication order.
+Below is the complete list of Anne Perry’s Charlotte and Thomas Pitt books in order.
 For this series, the chronological reading order is the same as the order of publication.

 1. The Cater Street Hangman (1979)